 12. The majority of D. eleginoides caught ranged from 50 to 120 cm in total length, with a single strong mode at approximately 60-80 cm in 2004, shifting left from 2005 onward.
 The increased proportion of large D. eleginoides most likely reflects the gradual change in gear type from the use of Spanish longline to trotline.

 Tagging

-13. To date, a total of 992 D. eleginoides have been tagged and 33 have been recaptured in the South African EEZ, 10 of which were caught in 2013 (Table 2).
+13. To date, a total of 2 968 D. eleginoides have been tagged and 167 have been recaptured in the South African EEZ (Table 2).